MikroAcse/AutoCommandsPlus/README.md

     # if you want to just send message to all players, put it as a command (without / or something)
     # in message you can use such parameters as $ and !
     # you can run multiple commands using >;
-    commands:
-    - '&e&l[AutoCommandsPlus] &fDonate to us! &b&l/donate'
-    - '&e&l[AutoCommandsPlus] &fEnjoy our minigames: &b&l/minigames'
-    - '&e&l[AutoCommandsPlus] &fWant to relax?
-Write &b&l/warp beach'
-  clearmemory:
-    enabled: false
-    interval: 300
-    type: default
-    minimumPlayers: 0
-    permission: none
-    commands:
-    - '&bAll items on ground will be removed in 5 minutes!'
-    - '/lagg clear>;&bAll items on ground have been removed.'
-    - '/lagg unloadchunks>;/lagg gc>;&bMemory has been cleaned!'
-  allparameters:
-    enabled: false
-    # 60 seconds = 1 minute, 3600 seconds = 1 hour, 86400 seconds = 1 day
-    interval: 60
-    # only default is supported now
-    type: default
-    # if bigger than 0, commands will be ran only if there are minimum players on the server
-    minimumPlayers: 0
-    # player will need this permission to 'hear'/run the commands or messages (starting with '@') with the player
-    permission: none
-    commands:
-    # if you want to just send message to all players, put it as a command (without / or something)
-    # in message you can use such parameters as $ and !
-    # you can run multiple commands using >;
-    # in this example first command ran, then wait for 2 seconds and then run second command
     # '@' runs command to every player (you can use %player% placeholder)
     # '$' reselects random player (placeholder is %randomplayer%)
     # '!' runs command or shows the message only to random player